weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-google.md

 Optionally (not recommended), you can provide the PaLM API key as an environment variable.

 <details>
-  <summary>How to provide the PaLM API key as an environment variable</summary>
+  <summary>How to provide the Google API key as an environment variable</summary>

 During the **configuration** of your Docker instance, by adding `PALM_APIKEY` under `environment` to your `Docker Compose` file, like this: